COVID: Remote Learning Information

 Our Remote Learning Approach

 Our commitment is to provide a remote offer that closely resembles normal in-class lessons as well as provide wider enrichment and wellbeing activities.
-We offer the following remote curriculum offer as a minimum:
+We offer the following remote curriculum programme as a minimum:

 - Curriculum content will be accessible to students including those with SEND.